octopus-network/omnity-docs/docs/Rich-Swap/build.md

 * user_addr

 And it returns:
-* user_share
+* user_share : it represents the user's share.
+Although RichSwap does not use an LP token mechanism, this value is effectively equivalent to the amount of LP tokens
-* sqrt_k : it represents the user's share.
-Although RichSwap does not use an LP token mechanism, this value is effectively equivalent to the amount of LP tokens; specifically, it is calculated as sqrt(btc_withdraw * rune_withdraw).
+* sqrt_k :  btc_withdraw * rune_withdraw
 * btc_supply

-Last updated on March 16, 2025
+Last updated on March 18, 2025